Close

 All visitors must ensure their passport meets specific criteria:

-• Valid for at least 6 months from entry date
+• Valid for at least 6 months beyond the date of your intended stay

 • Contains at least one blank page for entry stamp